 1. Removal of a student privilege.
 This includes but is not limited to Trips; Whole School or Year group events e.g. Carol Service, Sports Day or Founders Day; House event or Celebration; Prom (Y11 only); Access to an area of the school e.g. tutor room.
 2. If a student is found to be using a private account to access any ICT systems or personal devices during school hours then either their own device will be locked down (school account only) or they will be required to use a school creche Chromebook and not permitted to bring in their own device/Chromebook.
 3. Following a mobile phone, smart watch or headphones confiscation, for any subsequent confiscations, a parent/carer will be required to collect the item.
+In addition, if the confiscated item is a mobile phone, the student will be required to hand their device into the office each morning and collect it at the end of the school day for a minimum of 2 weeks.
 4. If a student arrives late to registration and/or a lesson without a valid reason, the minutes late will be recorded.
 For every 60 minutes accumulated the student will 'pay back' an hour of time in detention.
 (C2L detention).
 5. If a student does not meet equipment, homework or uniform expectations a notification (0 BfL points) will be recorded on Go4Schools.
-Once a student receives three notifications in any one area, they will be supported with a Behaviour for Learning progress card.
+Repeated notifications will be carefully monitored by the Head of Year and students will be supported with a progress booklet as appropriate.
 6. For Sixth Form students, if they miss two lessons and/or registration sessions without a valid reason they will be required to move to Assisted Learning for a period of two weeks (0 BfL points).